 Accessible course design, teaching practices, and learning resources can help you meet the needs of the greatest number of learners.
-The University of Waterloo describes its commitment to accessibility in the Student Academic Accommodation Guidelines.
+Waterloo describes our commitment to accessibility in the Student Academic Accommodation Guidelines.

 Course instructors/faculty members are legally required to accommodate students with disabilities.
 AccessAbility Services (AAS) can help you understand your obligations, and offer services and resources to help you.

-Students requiring accommodations are strongly encouraged to register with AAS, who will work with the student to develop a personalized academic accommodation plan.
-AAS will also facilitate the provision of academic accommodations in these circumstances.
+Students requiring accommodations are strongly encouraged to register with AAS, who will work with them to develop a personalized academic accommodation plan.
+AAS will contact you with accommodation details and also facilitate the provision of academic accommodations in these circumstances.

 Providing materials via LEARN or other password protected site

 Beyond the legal responsibilities to accommodate students with disabilities described above, course instructors are not legally required to proactively create accessible materials so long as course content is embedded within a LEARN course site or other password-protected site.
 While it is desirable and recommended to create accessible content where possible, it is not a legal requirement.
-Course instructors should consider how they will provide accessible alternatives to students that are registered with AccessAbility Services, if they are not posting accessible materials as a general rule.
+You should consider how you will provide accessible alternatives to students that are registered with AccessAbility Services, if you are not posting accessible materials as a general rule.

 Providing materials via an open/public website